HallamSaunders/HallamSaunders/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working a project exploring C to Rust translation.
+- 🔭 I’m currently working a project exploring C to Rust translation, leveraging LLMs.
-- 🌱 I’m currently studying Computer Science.
+- 🌱 I’m currently studying for a Master's in Computer Science.
 - 📫 Email me at: hallambsaunders@gmail.com.

 <!--